InBetweenNames/gentooLTO/README.md

 ---

-**After you've set everything up, run an `emerge -e @world` to rebuild your system with LTO and any optimizations you have chosen, or alternatively use [lto-rebuild](https://github.com/InBetweenNames/gentooLTO/wiki/lto-rebuild) to gradually convert your system over to GentooLTO.**
+**After you've set everything up, run an `emerge -e --keep-going @world` to rebuild your system with LTO and any optimizations you have chosen, or alternatively use [lto-rebuild](https://github.com/InBetweenNames/gentooLTO/wiki/lto-rebuild) to gradually convert your system over to GentooLTO.**

 ---